 DSTs are also not the best option for you if you’re only planning to park your replacement property for a couple years before moving on to something else.
 DSTs require a lengthy time commitment.
 They are designed for investors who want to commit between two to 10 years of their beneficial interest to the DST.
 If this timeframe seems unworkable for you, then it may be best to consider other arrangements.
 It’s also worth noting that if the property is not sold after 10 years, then it must revert to an LLC, which may make it difficult for DST investors to carry out their own 1031 exchanges in the future.

 Delaware statutory trusts are complicated entities, so it’s generally very helpful to receive counsel from qualified professionals before considering this as a potential replacement property.
 At CWS Capital Partners, we have a long background with helping clients navigate the complexities of 1031 exchanges.
-Read our white paper to learn more about these transactions, and contact us to get started with your 1031 exchange today.
+Read our white paper to learn more about these transactions.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.

 All investments involve risk including the possible loss of principal.
 You should familiarize yourself with all risks associated with any investment product before investing.

 Advisory services are provided by CWS Capital Partners LLC, a registered investment advisor.